Aliervo/zshrpg/README.md

 ## Usage

 zshrpg wraps the rpg-cli program in the `rpg` function, saving you four keystrokes for anything you can do with `rpg-cli`.

 Additionally, it overrides `cd` with a version that plays the game while you move around your filesystem.
 If your hero encounters an enemy en route, you will be placed in that folder to see the fight, or you'll be sent back home if your hero should fall.

 If this behavior is undesirable (sometimes the work just *has* to get done), a `teleport` command has been provided to jump you to a folder without the chance of encounters along the way.

-Finally, a `dgn` command that let's your hero generate and explore new dungeons in your current directory has been provided to allow you to quickly and easily descend in search of treasure and monsters.
+Finally, a `dgn` command that allows your hero generate and explore new dungeons in the current directory has been provided to allow quick and easy descent in search of treasure and monsters.